-Forex is bigger than all the stock markets, all the commodity markets AND the entire Treasury markets – put together!
+Forex is bigger than all the stock markets, all the commodity markets, and the entire Treasury markets – put together!

 Forex is a monster.
 It can make you a staggering fortune.
 It can also put you in the poor house.
-You have to know what you’re doing and know the simple secrets to understanding this incredible trading opportunity.
+You have to know what you’re doing and know the simple secrets to understand this incredible trading opportunity.

 Forex Is Decentralized